Self-adversarial Multi-scale Contrastive Learning for Semantic Segmentation of Thermal Facial Images: Proposed Method: Self-Adversarial Multi-scale Contrastive Learning (SAM-CL)

 \subsection{Thermal Image Augmentation (TiAug) Module}

-The thermal image augmentation module (TiAug) transforms a thermal image acquired in controlled settings into an image resembling the one acquired in unconstrained ambient settings.
-This is achieved by first adding synthesized objects with diverse characteristics in an occluding as well as a non-occluding manner.
-Secondly, to every pixel, a random temperature value is added as thermal noise.
-The maximum magnitude of the noise is set as per the noise equivalent temperature difference (NETD), a sensitivity parameter of thermal infrared imaging camera, that provides a minimum value of temperature difference that can be sensed reliably by the camera.
-While a high-sensitive thermal camera has lower magnitude of NETD, it is higher for the low-sensitive mobile thermal imaging camera.
-TiAug sets the maximum NETD value (\(Th^{max}_{NETD} = 0.1^{\circ}C\)) considering the widely used mobile thermal imaging camera. \Cref{fig: thermal augmentation module} provides an overview of the sub-modules, list of parameters as well as illustrative samples, while the image transformation is expressed in \Cref{eq: TiAug transformation}.
+The thermal image augmentation module (TiAug), as illustrated in \Cref{fig: thermal augmentation module}, transforms a thermal image acquired in controlled settings into an image resembling one acquired in unconstrained ambient settings.
+This is an important step as there often exist high-dynamic thermal range scenes in the real world settings \cite{cho_robust_2017}.
+Inspired by the Optimal Quantisation technique in \cite{cho_robust_2017}, this module is designed to first add synthesized objects with diverse parameters in an occluding as well as a non-occluding manner.
+These parameters include size, shape, temperature, position and configuration (i.e. single, dual or dual-connected objects).
+In addition, a random temperature value is added as thermal noise to every pixel.
+The maximum magnitude of the noise is set as per the noise equivalent temperature difference (NETD), a sensitivity parameter of thermal infrared imaging camera, that provides the minimum value of temperature difference that can be sensed reliably by a camera.
+While a high-sensitive thermal camera has lower magnitude of NETD, it is higher for the low-cost mobile thermal imaging camera.
+TiAug sets the maximum NETD value (\(Th^{max}_{NETD} = 0.1^{\circ}C\)) considering the low-cost thermal imaging camera.